bmazzarol/Tuxedo/README.md

 ## Are these Refinement types?

-Sort of, but at this stage there is no compile time checks performed.
+Sort of, at this stage there is limited compile time checks performed.

-I have future plans to perform refinement checks on all statically known values.
-This would take the form of an analyser, and would be enabled through the use of the refined types.

-But for now think of it as moving the guard clauses to the type level and making it more explicit what the method requirements are.
+For constant value assignments to `Parse` and `TryParse` methods, the refinement is attempted at compile time.
+There are many edge cases and for the most part any time this analyser runs, it's a bonus.

 ## When should I not use this?